Table of Contents

 Each of the examples below includes

-- An overview of the shortcode,
+- An overview of the pmath symbols available with this shortcode,

-- The final LaTeX-styled output,
+- The final output in LaTeX-styled output,

 Enter a shortcode block like this…